samuelsonric/PolynomialOptimization.jl/docs/src/guide.md

 The problem can be further tightened by a careful analysis, as [Nie](https://doi.org/10.1007/s10107-018-1276-2) noted, by rewriting the Lagrange multipliers as polynomials - which will not modify the problem if the minimum is attained at a critical point (but not that non-critical global minima will be missed).
-`PolynomialOptimization` is able to automatically analyze the problem and add the tightening constraints (Mosek is required at the moment).
-For this, simply pass `tighter=true` to `poly_problem`.
+`PolynomialOptimization` is able to automatically analyze the problem and add the tightening constraints (Mosek or COPT are required at the moment).
+For this, simply pass `tighter=true` (or `tighter=:Mosek` resp. `tighter=:COPT`) to `poly_problem`.
 This will result in a preprocessing that adds constraints, so expect the problem to grow.
 To see the progress during the preprocessing stage, use `verbose=true`.
 It may be the case that the required tightening polynomials cannot be determined since their degree always turns out to be insufficient to satisfy the conditions.
 Since `PolynomialOptimization` cannot distinguish this from the case where the degree is just quite high, the procedure may run into an infinite(ly-seeming) loop.